 Ginger is an essential condiment for your recipes with Asian or African flavours.
 Its fresh and fruity taste with a hint of spiciness awakens your savoury or sweet recipes.

 Association: seafood, meats, marinades, dishes in sauce, biscuits

 Origin : Nigeria

-"A ginger powder with a fresh, lemony and pungent scent... a unique taste."
+"A ginger powder with a fresh, lemony and pungent fragrance... a unique taste"

 Warning: Last items in stock!

 Ginger, Zingiber officinale, is a small root that grows in tropical countries.
 Native to India, its rhizome is used as a condiment or therapeutic remedy.
 It also holds an important place in Asian cuisine.

 Its shape is rather oblong.
 Its thin skin covers a juicy, pale yellow flesh, varying from white to orange.
 Ginger produces long shoots, from 30 cm to 1 m, and small yellow or white flowers.
 This perennial plant has an evergreen foliage recognizable by the length of its leaves and the leafy bevels on its stem.